 |Judge:||Hon.
 Nancy F. Atlas|

-|Class Period:||2/21/2012 - 11/4/2014 (inclusive)|
+|Class Period:||3/1/2011 - 11/3/2014 (inclusive)|

-|Case Contacts:||Avi Josefson, David R. Stickney|
+|Case Contacts:||Avi Josefson, Jonathan D. Uslaner|

-As set forth in the Complaint, the action is brought on behalf of purchasers of Cobalt’s securities between March 1, 2011 and November 4, 2014, inclusive (the “Class Period”), including: persons who purchased or otherwise acquired: (i) Cobalt securities on the open market; (ii) Cobalt’s common stock pursuant and/or traceable to registered public offerings conducted on or about February 23, 2012, January 16, 2013 and May 8, 2013; and/or (iii) Cobalt’s 2.65% Convertible Senior Notes due 2019, pursuant and/or traceable to the registered public offering conducted on or about December 12, 2012, and/or Cobalt Convertible Senior Notes due 2024, pursuant and/or traceable to the registered public offering conducted on or about May 8, 2014 (collectively, the “Offerings”).
+The action is brought on behalf of purchasers of Cobalt common stock, Cobalt 2.625% Convertible Senior Notes due 2019, and/or Cobalt 3.125% Convertible Senior Notes due 2024 (collectively, “Cobalt Securities”) from March 1, 2011 through November 3, 2014, inclusive (the “Class Period”), including: persons who purchased or otherwise acquired: (i) Cobalt Securities on the open market; (ii) Cobalt’s common stock pursuant and/or traceable to registered public offerings conducted on or about February 23, 2012, January 16, 2013 and May 8, 2013; and/or (iii) Cobalt’s 2.65% Convertible Senior Notes due 2019, pursuant and/or traceable to the registered public offering conducted on or about December 12, 2012, and/or Cobalt Convertible Senior Notes due 2024, pursuant and/or traceable to the registered public offering conducted on or about May 8, 2014 (collectively, the “Offerings”).